dbochicchio/reactor-opensprinkler/README.md

 At the moment, you can:
  - operate zones and programs
  - enable/disable the controller (via power_switch)
- - enable/disable programs (zones are WIP)
+ - enable/disable programs and zones
  - see rain delay
  - set rain delay programmatically (ie: from your own rain sensors/weather station)
  - see water level
  - see additional sensors status (if present)
+ - set rain delay to a personalized amount of hours (added in 20221101)

 On my TODO list:
- - enable/disable zones (programs are already ok)
- - set rain delay to a personalized amount of hours (it's fixed to one hour)
- - get programs status in a reliable way
+ - get programs status in a reliable way (WIP)
  - handle missing actions from irrigation_zone (?)
  - move programs from irrigation_zone to a custom capability (?)
+ - if MQTT is configured, prefer it to polling (WIP)

 ## Support